beosro/HassBot/README.md

 The command prefixes are `~` and `.`.
 That means, the commands can be executed either by `~` or `.`.
 The following are the list of commands that it supports + custom/default command - which is anything!

 ```
 ~about          - Shows information about this bot.
 ~help           - Displays this message.
 Usage: ~help
 ~8ball          - Predicts an answer to a given question.
 Usage: ~8ball <question> <@optional user1> <@optional user2>...etc
 ~list           - Shows existing custom command list.
 ~command        - Create custom commands using: ~command <command name> <command description>
 ~command        - Run Custom Command.
 Usage: ~skalavala <@optional user1> <@optional user2>...etc
 ~lookup         - Provides links to the documentation from sitemap.
 Usage: ~lookup <search> <@optional user1> <@optional user2>...etc
 ~deepsearch     - Searches hard, sends you a direct message.
 Use with caution!
 ~format         - Shows how to format code.
 Usage: ~format <@optional user1> <@optional user2>...etc
 ~share          - Shows how to share code that is more than 10 -15 lines.
 Usage: ~share <@optional user1> <@optional user2>...etc
 ~lmgtfy         - Googles content for you.
 Usage: ~lmgtfy <@optional user1> <@optional user2> <search String>
 ~ping           - Reply with pong.
 Use this to check if the bot is alive or not.
 Usage: ~ping
 ~pong           - Reply with ping.
 Use this to check if the bot is alive or not.
 Usage: ~pong
 ~update         - Refreshes and updates the lookup/sitemap data.
 Usage: ~update
 ~yaml?          - Validates the given YAML code.
 Usage: ~yaml <yaml code> <@optional user1> <@optional user2>...etc
 ~welcome        - Shows welcome information.
 Usage: ~welcome <@optional user1> <@optional user2>...etc
 ~json2yaml      - Converts JSON code to YAML.
 Usage `json2yaml <json code>`
 ~yaml2json      - Converts YAML code to JSON.
 Usage: `~yaml2json <yaml code>`
-~base64_encode - Encodes a given string to base64 format
-~base64_decode - Decodes a given base64 encoded string
-~c2f        - Converts a given Censius value to Fahrenheit
+~c2f            - Converts a given Celsius value to Fahrenheit
 ~f2c            - Converts a given Fahrenheit value to Celsius
 ~hex2dec        - Converts a given hex value to decimal
 ~dec2hex        - Converts a given decimal value to hex
 ~bin2dec        - Converts a given binary value to decimal
 ~dec2bin        - Converts a given decimal value to binary
+~base64_encode  - Encodes a given string to base64 format
+~base64_decode  - Decodes a given base64 encoded string

 Tip: If you put the yaml/json code in the correct format [```yaml <code> ```], or [```json <code> ```], Hassbot will automatically validate the code, and responds using emojis :thumbsup:
 ```